 Events & Festivals

-- Lake of Stars Festival (late September): A three-day annual festival on the shores of Lake Malawi, featuring musical acts from Africa and the UK.
-Read more »
+- Lake of Stars Festival (late September): A three-day annual festival featuring musical acts from Africa and the UK, on the shores of Lake Malawi.

 Visiting Malawi in October